 While my primary background is in French Studies, I have developed an active research and publication agenda in German Studies as well.
-In fact, maintaining very strong interests in more than one intellectual tradition has directly informed my own vision for promoting student inte

-rest in French Studies.
-Both in my language teaching and in my advanced undergraduate thematic courses, my approach is double: I consistently turn to the theories of cross-cultural communication that are at the core of my research, while using “Activating-Mobilizing Methods,” strategies that are often utilized in the German higher education system and which draw in a variety of ways on students’ prior knowledge – in this sense, I consider activities that allow students to become an “expert” on a topic for several weeks to be very useful.
-For example, my course “De la bande dessinée au roman graphique.
-Interculturalité et ethnicité,” an advanced seminar-style undergraduate course which could readily be transformed to encompass solely French-language works, examines American, French, French- and English-Canadian, and German graphic narratives published since 2000 with a strong emphasis on intercultural relations.
+Maintaining robust involvement in more than one intellectual tradition has directly informed my own vision for promoting student interest in French Studies.
+Both in my language teaching and in my advanced undergraduate thematic courses, I employ a double approach.
+I consistently turn to the theories of cross-cultural communication that are at the core of my research while using “Activating-Mobilizing Methods,” strategies that are often utilized in the German higher education system.
+These draw on students’ prior knowledge in a variety of ways, which is why I find activities that allow students to become an “expert” on a topic across several weeks very useful.
+For example, my course De la bande dessinée au roman graphique.
+Interculturalité et ethnicité is an advanced seminar-style undergraduate course which could readily be transformed to encompass solely French-language works.
+The course examines American, French, French- and English-Canadian, and German graphic narratives published since 2000, with a strong emphasis on intercultural relations.
 Our class discussions focus on how graphic narratives depict intercultural encounters or reflect on transcultural and ethnic issues.
-We also address such topics as race and cross-cultural communication through reflections on comics as a medium.
-Most students who follow this course need a proper introduction to the distinctive features of comics – this not only establishes a common ground for discussion, it also, importantly, discourages overly subjective reflections on such high-stakes topics.
-Assigning each student an area of expertise for at least half of the semester proves immensely useful in this course: all students do read a series of selected seminal articles allowing them to learn how to properly interpret the medium, but they are additionally responsible for a specific sub-field such as 1) the use of color and symbols in comics, 2) the types of transitions between panels, 3) the representation of movement, 4) the page layout, 5) the relationship between text and image, etc. Students have told me that this approach has helped them overcome the state of vulnerability in which learning a foreign language in adulthood may often place one, since it provided them with adequate means to display leadership when classroom discussions were related to their area of expertise.
+We also address topics such as race and cross-cultural communication through reflections on comics as a medium.
+Most students who follow this course need a proper introduction to the distinctive characteristics of comics.
+This establishes a common ground for discussion and, importantly, discourages overly subjective reflections on these high-stakes topics.
+Assigning each student an area of expertise for at least half of the semester proves immensely useful in this course.
+All students read a series of selected seminal articles to allow them to learn how to properly interpret the medium.
+In addition, individual students are responsible for a specific subfield such as 1) the use of color and symbols in comics, 2) the types of transitions between panels, 3) the representation of movement, 4) the page layout, 5) the relationship between text and image, and so on.
+Students have told me that this approach helps them overcome the vulnerability that is often felt by adult foreign language learners, since it gives them the opportunity to display leadership when classroom discussions relate to their area of expertise.